Atlas Mountains of Africa

-Atlas Mountains stretches around 2,500 km (1,600 miles) through Algeria, Morocco and Tunisia.
+The Atlas Mountains stretches around 2,500 km (1,600 miles) through Algeria, Morocco and Tunisia.
 It separates the Mediterranean and Atlantic coastlines from the Sahara Desert.

 The range’s highest peak is Jebel Toubkal, with an elevation of 4,167 metres (13,671 ft) in southwestern Morocco.
 The Atlas mountains are primarily inhabited by Berber populations.

 The Atlas was formed during three subsequent phases of Earth’s history.
 The first tectonic deformation phase involves only the Anti-Atlas, which was formed in the Paleozoic Era (300 million years ago) as the result of continental collisions.
-North America, Europe and Africa were connected millions of years ago.
+North America, Europe and Africa have connected millions of years ago.

-In the Paleogene and Neogene Periods (66 million to 1.8 million years ago), the mountain chains that today comprise the Atlas were uplifted as the land masses of Europe and Africa collided at the southern end of the Iberian Peninsula.
+In the Paleogene and Neogene Periods (66 million to 1.8 million years ago), the mountain chains that today comprise the Atlas were uplifted as the landmasses of Europe and Africa collided at the southern end of the Iberian Peninsula.
 Convergent tectonic boundaries occur where two plates slide towards each other forming a subduction zone, if one plate moves underneath the other, and/or a continental collision (when the two plates contain continental crust).
 In the case of the Africa-Europe collision, it is clear that tectonic convergence is partially responsible for the formation of the High Atlas, as well as for the closure of the Strait of Gibraltar and the formation of the Alps and the Pyrenees.

 The range can be divided into four general regions:

-Middle Atlas, High Atlas and Anti-Atlas
+Middle Atlas, High Atlas and the Anti-Atlas

 The Middle Atlas is a portion of the Atlas mountain range lying completely in Morocco.
 The Middle Atlas is the westernmost of three Atlas Mountains chains that define a large, plateaued basin extending eastward.